basusingh/LoadingButtonAndroid/README.md

 ## Contributing
 ###Setup Git Pre-commit hook script (Optional)

-The purpose of setting up this optional pre-commit hook is so that the `lintKotlin` Gradle task runs each time you as a developer create a commit.
+The purpose of setting up this optional pre-commit hook is so that the `lintKotlin` Gradle task runs each time you, as a developer, creates a commit.
 Although the Travis build will run `lintKotlin` in the cloud, running this locally will allow you to catch Kotlin Lint violations early in the development cycle without having to wait for Travis's build report.

 To enable the script, execute the following commands starting from the project's root directory: